makicamel/circuit_switch/README.md

-# CircuitSwitch
+# circuit_switch

-CircuitSwitch is a gem for 'difficult' application; for example, few tests, too many meta-programming codes, low aggregation classes and few deploys.
+circuit_switch is a gem for 'difficult' application; for example, few tests, too many meta-programming codes, low aggregation classes and few deploys.
 This switch helps make changes easier and deploy safely.
 You can deploy and check with a short code like following if the change is good or not, and when a problem is found, you can undo it without releasing it.